georgeglessner/blog/_posts/2019-12-12-install-pihole-on-raspberry-pi.markdown

 PiHole will finsih the installation process and apply all the settings you have chosen.

 ## Step 13
-Run `sudo pihole -a -p` to set a new admin password.
+Run the following command to set a new admin password.

+`sudo pihole -a -p`

 If everything was successful, you should now be able to open a web browser and go to `PIHOLE_IP_ADDRESS/admin` and see the GUI.